uport-project/uport-credentials/docs/guides/server-side-credentials-example.md

 ### Prerequisites:

-1. The code for this tutorial can be found in the [Uport-JS examples.](github.com/uport-project/uport-js/blob/develop/examples/simple-credential-tutorial/).
+1. The code for this tutorial can be found in the [Uport-Credentials examples.](github.com/uport-project/uport-credentials/blob/develop/examples/simple-credential-tutorial/).
 Use this to follow the tutorial.
 1. A publicly available IP address to deploy the service to.
 An HTTP tunneling service, such as [Ngrok](https://ngrok.com) can be used.

 ## Register an App

-We have created application identities and hard-coded them in the [examples](github.com/uport-project/uport-js/blob/develop/examples/simple-credential-tutorial) for convenience and educational purposes.
+We have created application identities and hard-coded them in the [examples](github.com/uport-project/uport-credentials/blob/develop/examples/simple-credential-tutorial) for convenience and educational purposes.
 If you wish to expand upon these examples please utilize our [Application Manager](https://appmanager.uport.me) or [Uport JS Client](https://github.com/uport-project/uport-js-client) to create a new application identity and replace the signing key and MNID in the examples with your own.

 *Please note that in practice the signing key for the identity should be protected information*